 Now that you have your macros in hand, it’s time for the fun to begin with a free keto meal plan.

 One of the big appeals of the ketogenic diet is eating all these incredible, flavorful foods.
 You won’t believe that a keto meal plan is both easy and delicious, and can help you lose fat while eating foods you love.

-While many people's eyes light up when they see all the double bacon cheeseburgers and guac as part of a low calorie keto meal plan, we recommend eating whole foods and an assortment of healthy fats to reap the most rewards.
+While many people's eyes light up when they see double bacon cheeseburgers and guac as part of a low calorie keto meal plan, we recommend eating whole foods and an assortment of healthy fats to reap the most rewards.

 When you eat whole foods and choose quality, grass-fed meats, and butter, you’re giving your body the best chance at creating a thriving environment.

 By going back to basics with a keto meal plan, like your ancestors did, you’ll gain a whole new platform to work on.

 While it’s true you can cheat the system a bit on keto, and eat all kinds of keto-friendly ice cream and cookies and keto chocolate, it’s best to look for quality whole foods, and organic, natural products for more of a beneficial low calorie keto meal plan.

-Like anything, what you get back is dependant on what you put in, and people who eat quality foods report the most uplifting and enjoyable experiences.
+Like anything, what you get back is dependent on what you put in, and people who eat quality foods report the most uplifting and enjoyable experiences.

-So, if you’ve tried keto before and keep stalling, consider cleaning up your pantry and following some new recipes.
+So, if you’ve tried a keto meal plan before and have kept stalling, consider cleaning up your pantry and following some new recipes.

-Let’s look at how to plan your keto meals, and what you can do to get into ketosis: (you should check out our guide after this to discover what keto supplements we think are essential to the keto diet and making ketosis easy and enjoyable).
+Let’s look at how to plan your 7-day keto menu, and what you can do to get into ketosis.
+(Check out our guide after this to discover what keto supplements we think are essential to the keto diet and making ketosis easy and enjoyable.)

 Keto Diet Menu: Day 1